Eastern State Penitentiary Historic Site offers a wide range of services for our patrons.

 The admissions area, which includes a small exhibit and the museum store, is only accessible by a set of three steps.
 This section of the penitentiary can easily be bypassed.
-Due to COVID-19 restrictions, our museum store is closed.
+Due to COVID-19 restrictions, our museum store is has been temporarily relocated.
 Instead, convenience items and a selection of our best-selling merchandise are available for purchase at a fully-accessible pop-up store in our Dialogue Space, adjacent to the Prisons Today exhibit.
 In addition, a large selection of merchandise is available on our online store.

 Personal Care Assistants